What Is Agile Marketing And How Do You Implement It?

 3. Create and prioritize a backlog

-Now that the goals are set, your team should have locked in on an Agile marketing strategy.
+Now that the marketing goals are set, your team should have locked in on an Agile marketing strategy.

 It’s time to decide which tasks they need to work on during the sprint.
 Just like an Agile team, your marketing team must host a sprint planning meeting to compile a ‘To-Do’ list for the sprint.